-Tyndall Effect is a bluish discolouration known to happen after hyaluronic acid fillers are injected under the eye.
-If the hyaluronic acid filler is injected too superficially the injection area can appear blue.
+Tyndall Effect is a bluish discolouration known to happen after dermal fillers are injected under the eye.
+If the dermal filler is injected too superficially the injection area can appear blue.
 The bluey color in the tear trough area can last several months, and will be visible to everyone.
-Fortunately it can be reversed with hyaluronidase, by dissolving the dermal filler.
+Fortunately it can be reversed with dermal filler dissolving injections.

 What causes the blue color?

 Dermal filler may have been injected incorrectly via a number of reasons and over time a blueish color develops under the eye through the skin.
 Tyndall Effect occurs when the filler is inadvertently injected into a blood vessel, which then obstructs essential blood flow to that area.
 The blue hue is more evident when filler is injected at a shallow depth under the skin.
 This can occur under the eyes where the eyelid skin is very thin.

 Many Cosmetic Injectors rarely treat the Tyndall effected area but treatment can be performed safely and quickly by dissolving the old filler.
 Results normally show within 6-12hrs with an immediate visual reduction in the blueish colour skin.
 Over the next 2 weeks post dissolving the area will continue to improve in colour.